iaseth/whichtype/README.md

 ```
 npm i whichtype
 ```
-Now you can import `whichtype` in your project as follows.
+Now, you can import `whichtype` in your project as follows.
 ```
 const whichtype = require("whichtype");
 ```